glaciology/OGRE/README.md

 While this system is optimized for 12V batteries, input voltage can range from 5.2V to 20V with the following considerations:
   - The Pololu DC-DC converter minimum input is 5.2V and maximum input is 50V, although aditional power filtering at high voltages required.
   - The Battery Measurement circuit features a voltage divider circuit that must scale max voltage to 3.3V for the ADC pin.
 Standard dividers for a 12V battery use 68kOhm and 10kOhm resistors.
-  - The reverse polarity protection system has a limit of 20V. **Do not exeed 20V.**
+  - The reverse polarity protection MOSFET has a limit of 20V. **Do not exeed 20V.**

 ## License & Credits
 This project is released under the [MIT License](http://opensource.org/licenses/MIT).